Grey-Altr/box-brawl/README.md

 **Next Steps**

-1. Implement starting splash screen
+1. Implement starting splash screen and start game button
 1. Develop game aesthetic with game art and music
 1. Expand game mechanics:
     1. Expand player mobility such as adding the ability to jump over the opponent, attack combos and special moves
+1. Develop additional player characters, move-sets, and character select screen

 ### **Note on proposals**